akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-naming-conventions.md

 For me this is `l4n.io`.

+I have it configured on Cloudflare, and I use Cloudflare's DNS for the lab.

-Over the past few weeks I went through two experiments: one with super short, abbreviated subdomain names and finally, I settled for a non-abbreviated, but still short set of subdomain names.
+Over the past few weeks I went through two experiments: one with super short, abbreviated subdomain names and finally, I settled for a mostly non-abbreviated, but still short set of subdomain names.

 ### Iteration one: Abbreviated subdomain names